 This code is universal and should work for any type of website.

-Once the change has been implemented, it is important to verify that the redirection works correctly.
+Once the change has been implemented, it is important to verify that the redirect works correctly.
 You can do this by accessing your website using HTTP and checking whether it automatically redirects to HTTPS.

-It is important to mention that many websites use content management systems (CMS) such as WordPress, PrestaShop, Joomla, or Moodle.
+It is important to mention that many websites use content management systems (CMS) such as WordPress, PrestaShop, Joomla or Moodle.
 Each of these may have its own default configuration to enable HTTPS redirection.